Lee leads Vanderbilt to win over Tennessee State

 BIG PICTURE

-Tennessee State: The Tigers fell to 1-7 on the road after fading in the second half.
+Tennessee State: The Tigers fell to 1-7 on the road after getting outscored 55-41 in the second half.

 Vanderbilt: Lee sparked the Commodores, who improved to 10-0 against the Tigers.